© 2014 B. L. Freeborn

 The Gaitskill Stone Tablet is assumed to be an image of a spider.
 The similarity to an insect is obvious with the legs and the large round abdomen.
 It was found in Mt.
 Sterling, Kentucky around 1920.
 It is dated to 500 BC to 200 AD.

 In order to study it we have to turn it right side up and once we do we see some rather familiar features.
-The ‘wa’ (Luwian (La Angle) Symbol #439) is center bottom with its bold feature and two round circles.
-The line in this glyph serves dually as sound ‘i’ (glyph 209) which when sounded out gives us wa-i or very much ‘why’.
+The ‘wa’ (Luwian Symbol #439) is center bottom with its bold feature and two round circles.
+The loop in this glyph can also be interpreted as sound ‘i’ (glyph 209) and on each side of it are two ‘sa’ symbols or perhaps craters.

 In previous posts it was suggested this is the north pole or polar axis from which all measures of longitude and latitude are taken today.
 Here depicted very clearly is just that.
 The pole stands atop a grid of hash marks 3 x 3 wide.
 This gives us 33 and 9.
 It also gives us 93.3.
 The hash mark symbol appears in the glyph repertoire as #224 with sound ‘ha’ or ‘pa’.
 Pa gives us the first syllable of both power and pole.
 Ha gives us ‘heah’ in Old English which means high.
 Both terms indicate importance and surely the seat of measurement is extremely important.

 On top of the pole are three joined triangles which appear as scary teeth in one direction and a crown in reverse.
-This too appears in the Luwian (La Angle) glyph system as #231, Castrum, or ‘camp.’
-This completes the message that this is the ‘home’ of the ‘po’ on ‘heah’ to which they ask ‘why.’
-Despite sounding blatantly Angle it also sounds accurate.
+This too appears in the Luwian glyph system as #231, Castrum, or ‘camp.’
+This completes the message that this is the ‘home’ of the ‘po’ on ‘heah’.
+Despite sounding blatantly Anglo, it also sounds accurate.

 Before moving on, the 33 we have seen before but the 93.3 is knew.
 It brings to mind that the average distance to the Sun is 93 million miles.
 It would be remiss not to note a few more numbers.
 Does the north pole not sit at 90 degrees north latitude?
 Is this pole not positioned on a grid?
 If we count out the two circles and three triangles to the crown there is a reappearance of the number 23 32.
 The Arctic Circle ends at 23 degrees 30 minutes.
 The two circles are once again suggesting two positions for the pole with its two circles on each side of the vertical.
 So we have one obviously where it belongs in the north but where are they saying the other was?
 Could the answer lie in the 3×3 grid?